 4. Does this mean that our streets will have a variety of trees in the near future?

 Yes.
 Since our plantings will be done only to replace missing trees, it may take many years to establish a consistent look for streets where a new variety has been selected.
-In most cases, climate, insects and disease states of our neighborhood prevent the replanting of existing varieties of trees and it is infeasible to remove and replant existing healthy trees.

 5. What size trees will be planted?